durian-axolotl/onboarding/README.md

 ### Installation

 To install the hooks, run the provided script from the root of your repository.
 See `git-hooks-template/README.md` for more details.
+Note that these hooks are **repository-specific** and must be installed in each repo where you want them active

 - Install: `bash git-hooks-template/install-hooks.sh`
 - Reference: `git-hooks-template/README.md`